-3.2.2.
-Authentication of an organization's identity
+3.2.2 Authentication of an organization's identity

-In order to carry out a correct verification of the identity of an Authorizing organization for the issuance of Qualified Authorized certificates, it shall be properly justified to the Registration Entity, unless the Applicant Organization is the College or Council itself:
+In order to carry out a correct verification of the identity of an organization for the issuance of Personal Professional Association certificates, it shall be properly justified before the Registration Entity, unless the Professional Association itself is the Requesting Organization:

-- The accreditation by a reliable means of the existence of the entity in accordance with the law. - The identity of the natural person representing the organization for the application, and his or her relationship with the organization
+- The accreditation by a reliable means of the existence of the entity in accordance with the law. - The identity of the natural person representing the organization for the application. - The relationship of the applicant organization with respect to the RA, certified by an authorized representative of the RA

-3.2.3.
-Authentication of an individual's identity
+3.2.3 Authentication of an individual's identity

-For a correct verification of the subscriber's identity, the subscriber will be required to appear in person before the RA and present the National Identity Document, Spanish passport or Foreigner's Card before an operator or duly authorized personnel of the Registration Authority.
+For a correct verification of the identity of the subscriber of personal certificates, the subscriber will be required to appear in person before the RA and present the National Identity Document, Spanish passport or Foreigner's Card before an operator or duly authorized personnel of the Registration Authority.